MituuZ/convo-forge/readme.md

 cd convo-forge
 # When running the command for the first time, it generates a config file with the default values
 cargo run -- chat.md

+# Or install the binary using cargo
+cargo install --path .

 # Basic commands
 :help   # Show available commands